Reference is made in these Club Rules to the Club Procedures which:

-- Anyone who allows their membership to lapse may only be readmitted to the Club by re-applying for membership in the normal way, including payment of the entrance fee, except when rejoining within 3 years.
+- Anyone who allows their membership to lapse may only be readmitted to the Club by re-applying for membership in the normal way, including payment of the joining fee, except when rejoining within 3 years.
 Where personal circumstances so require, existing playing members may retain membership rights by reverting to non-playing membership.
-A subsequent return to playing membership will not incur payment of the entrance fee.
+A subsequent return to playing membership will not incur payment of the joining fee.

 - Reimbursement of a subscription will be made only in the event of resignation of a member due to moving away from the Sevenoaks area.
 The calculation of the amount due is prescribed in Club Procedures.